-Figure 40.
-Installing the 97 Wh battery
+Figure 36.
+Installing the battery

-- 1. Align and route the battery cable through the routing guides on the battery. - $\ensuremath{\mathbf{2.}}$ Adhere the tape that secures the battery cable to the battery. - 3.
+- 1. Align and route the battery cable through the routing guides on the battery. - 2.
+Adhere the tape that secures the battery cable to the battery. - 3.
 Connect the battery cable to the connector on the battery. - 4.
-Flip the battery. - ${\bf 5.}~$ Using the alignment posts, place the battery on the palm-rest assembly.
+Flip the battery.

-- 6. Align the screw holes on the battery with the screw holes on the palm-rest assembly. - 7.
-Tighten the three captive screws (M2x3) for 64 Wh battery or four captive screws (M2x3) for 97 Wh battery, as applicable, that secure the battery to the palm-rest assembly. - 8.
+- 5. Using the alignment posts, place the battery on the palm-rest assembly. - 6.
+Align the screw holes on the battery with the screw holes on the palm-rest assembly. - 7.
+Tighten the five captive screws (M2x4) that secure the battery to the palm-rest assembly. - 8.
 Connect the battery cable to the battery cable connector (BATT1) on the system board.